tatumio/tatum-js/README.md

 All examples of SDK usage will be found after completion at https://github.com/tatumio/tatum-js/tree/master/examples

 <details>
   <summary style='font-size: 16px; font-weight: bold'>Usage with create-react-app (which uses Webpack 5)</summary>

+Webpack v5 introduced breaking changes to Web3 library used in Tatum blockchain services.
+To enable Tatum SDK in React apps you need to follow workaround as per [stackoverflow discussion](https://stackoverflow.com/questions/66952972/cannot-add-web3-to-react-project)

 #### 1. Install additional dependencies